rust-lang/rust-forge/src/chat/zulip.md

 ## Where to go for help with using Zulip

 If you're testing a feature, or want to get help, the `#zulip` stream is the place to go.
-Like elsewhere, the best thing to do is to create a new topic with for each question.
+Like elsewhere, the best thing to do is to create a new topic for each question.

 ## Getting started